Poonam2220/Nakuri_Job_Scraper/README.md

    * job_count: The number of job listings you want to scrape.
 - 'selenium':
   * chromedriver_path: The path to the Chrome WebDriver executable.

+ ## Credits
+ The structure of the scraping code was adapted from @ raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data)

 # Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please feel free to open an issue or submit a pull request.